elhuhdron/emdrp/doc/wiki/README.md

 The website has been developed with elements of a computer game, in an attempt to motivate users to complete these labor intensive manual tasks.
 The second mode was heavily inspired by a previous crowd sourcing [project](https://eyewire.org) for merging together supervoxels.

 The word "frontend" is used in order to distinguish elements of the website, which itself contains client-side and server-side components, from the rest of the EMDRP.
-The remainder of the EMDRP that is not associated directly with the frontend is typically referred to as the "backend".
+The remainder of the EMDRP that is not associated directly with the frontend is typically referred to as the "backend" (i.e., this repository).
 The website is developed based on an SQL database [schema](frontend-wiki/resources/DatabaseIntro.pptx), so communication between the frontend and the backend is performed via SQL database queries and inserts (typically from python scripts associated with the backend) and via the hdf5 data containers (both for raw EM data and label data).

 Some items to fill out with further discussion:
 - python script for smoothing raw data for viewing for contouring task